druettiger/opencloud/services/storage-publiclink/README.md

 ## Scalability

 The storage-publiclink service can be scaled horizontally.
-When running multiple instances, ensure that the storage backend configuration is identical across all instances.